geskill/IntelligeN/bin/build_129_releaselog.md

 ######minor enhancements

-* Add indication in the GUI if the file hoster check, crypter crypt/check was not successful
+* Added indication in the GUI if the file hoster check, crypter crypt/check was not successful

-* Add indication in the GUI if the image hoster upload was successful or not
+* Added indication in the GUI if the image hoster upload was successful or not

 * Added host and subject in CAPTCHA and intelligent_posting-Helper window

+* Added NFOStripper

 * Improved performance